Laboratoire-de-Chemoinformatique/VQGAE/README.md

 This repository is official implementation of Vector Quantized Graph-based AutoEncoder.

+The demo of VQGAE is availible on [HuggingFace](https://huggingface.co/spaces/tagirshin/VQGAE).

+More details on the implementation can be found in the [pre-print](https://chemrxiv.org/engage/chemrxiv/article-details/6439662408c86922fff8d6e5).

 :construction: Warning :construction:
 This repository is under active development.
 Soon we will upload all models, weights, datasets etc.